Passion (musical): Act II

 The soldiers gossip about Giorgio and Fosca while playing pool ("Soldiers' Gossip").
-The Colonel thanks Giorgio for the kindness he has shown his cousin and explains her history.
-As a child, Fosca was doted on by her parents and once had illusions about her looks.
-When she was seventeen, the Colonel introduced her to an Austrian count named Ludovic.
+The Colonel thanks Giorgio for the kindness he has shown Fosca and explains her history.
+As a child, Fosca's parents doted on her, and she once had illusions about her looks.
+When she was 17, the Colonel introduced her to an Austrian count, Ludovic.
 Fosca was taken with him, though she had her reservations.
-Once they were married, Ludovic took all of her family's money.
+Once they were married, Ludovic took all her family's money.
 Fosca eventually discovered that he had another wife and a child.
-When confronted, he smoothly admitted to his deception and vanished.
+When confronted, he admitted his deception and vanished.
 It was then that Fosca first became ill.
 After her parents died, she went to live with the Colonel, who felt responsible for her circumstances ("Flashback").

-Meanwhile, Clara has written Giorgio a letter ("Sunrise Letter") addressing her approaching age, in which she admits her fear of losing love when she is old and no longer beautiful.
+Meanwhile, Clara has written Giorgio a letter ("Sunrise Letter") in which she describes her fear of losing love when she is old and no longer beautiful.
 Giorgio makes his way to a desolate mountain and is in the midst of reading when Fosca appears.
 After Giorgio lashes out at her in anger ("Is This What You Call Love?"), she crumples and faints.
 He picks her up and carries her back in the rain.

-The rain, the ordeal of getting Fosca back to camp and perhaps exposure to her contagious emotions have conspired to give Giorgio a fever.
-He falls into a slumber and dreams that Fosca is dragging him down into the grave ("Nightmare").
-The Doctor sends him off to Milan on sick leave ("Forty Days").
+The rain, the ordeal of getting Fosca back to camp, and perhaps exposure to her contagious emotions conspire to give Giorgio a fever.
+He falls into slumber and dreams that Fosca is dragging him down into the grave ("Nightmare").
+The Doctor sends him to Milan on sick leave ("Forty Days").
 As he boards the train, he is followed once again by Fosca.
 She apologizes for everything and promises to keep her distance for good.
 Giorgio pleads with her to give him up.
-She explains that this cannot happen.
-Her love is not a choice, it is who she is, and she would gladly die for him ("Loving You").
-Giorgio is finally moved by the force of her emotions.
+She explains that her love is not a choice: it is who she is, and she would gladly die for him ("Loving You").
+Giorgio is finally moved by the force of her emotion.
 He takes her back to the outpost ("Transition").